 Your contribution will provide hot breakfast and brown bag lunch to hundreds of hungry men and women, served twice weekly by volunteers.

-Your contribution will enable us to support those in need of emergency assistance.
+Your contribution will enable us to support those in need of emergency assistance, including victims of Hurricanes Harvey, Irma, and Maria.

 Your contribution will further social justice activities at Central Synagogue, in memory of Eric Wasserman.
 This fund was established by the Wasserman family, active members of our congregation.